 - Allows you, as the website owner, to determine who gains access to your site while in maintenance mode.

 - A contact form for collecting emails

-- Compatible with any WordPress theme
+- Compatible with any WordPress themes and plugins

 - Complies with GDPR regulations